-PELL GRANT A federal non-repayable grant made to students based on financial need.
-Effective for the 2010-11 academic year the grant amount ranges from $555-$5550 for eligible students attending full time.
+A federal non-repayable grant made to students based on financial need.
+For the 2020-2021 academic year, the grant amount ranges from $639 – $6345 for eligible students attending full time.
+Effective for the 2021-2022 academic year the grant amount ranges from $672 – $6495 for eligible students attending full time.

-HIGHER EDUCATION ADULT PART-TIME STUDENT GRANT (HEAPS) A state grant awarded to adult, part-time students who are residents of West Verginia.
+A state grant awarded to part-time students who are residents of West Virginia.
 This grant can only be applied towards tuition and fee charges.
-Students must show financial need as determined by the FAFSA and must meet one of the federal criteria for being an independent student.
-Students must also complete a HEAPS Application Form in the Financial Aid Office in order to apply.
+Students must show financial need as determined by the FAFSA.
+Students must also complete a HEAPS Application Form for the Financial Aid Office in order to apply.
 Grant amounts are based on the student’s financial need and the student’s cost for tuition and fees.
-All awards are contingent upon the availability of funds.
-2013-2014 HEAPS Application
+HEAPS funding is contingent upon the availability of funds.

-PROGRAMS FOR RESIDENTS OF THE DISTRICT OF COLUMBIA There are a number of financial aid programs available to assist residents of the District of Columbia with their educational costs.
-For information on requirements and how to apply please visit the DC CAP web site.
+There are a number of financial aid programs available to assist residents of the District of Columbia with their educational costs.
+For information on requirements and how to apply, please visit the DC CAP web site.